openstack/swift/doc/source/overview_large_objects.rst

 transparent download of large objects to the client and still provide the uploading client a clean API to support segmented uploads.

-To meet an many use cases as possible swift supports two types of large object manifests.
+To meet an many use cases as possible Swift supports two types of large object manifests.
 Dynamic and static large object manifests both support the same idea of allowing the user to upload many segments to be later downloaded as a single file.